ATIP (ATI Physical Therapy Inc.) stock is in for a key growth catalyst - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Feb 25 when Dourney Daniel bought 1,000 shares for $2.07 per share.
-The transaction valued at 2,070 led to the insider holds 1,000 shares of the business.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+A recent insider transaction in this stock occurred on Nov 17 when Tansey Eimile bought 45,000 shares for $0.55 per share.
+The transaction valued at 24,615 led to the insider holds 133,652 shares of the business.

 Valuation Measures: